Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-1a6aeBB1rPs.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Do you know when Dedicated Servers are coming?
 https://www.youtube.com/watch?v=1a6aeBB1rPs
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Dedicated Servers?](./yt--y2km1ZuOs4.md) [https://www.youtube.com/watch?v=-y2km1ZuOs4](https://www.youtube.com/watch?v=-y2km1ZuOs4)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Any update on Dedicated Servers?](./yt-JmrA7qHuTNo.md) [https://www.youtube.com/watch?v=JmrA7qHuTNo](https://www.youtube.com/watch?v=JmrA7qHuTNo)

 ### Topics